Krupp Center for Integrative Research

 Preoperative Flavanols Supplementation in Elderly Patients to Reduce Inflammatory Markers and Improve Mitochondrial Function

-Led by Dr. Byron Fergerson, Clinical Professor and Vice Chair of Anesthesiology at UCSD Health, this study evaluates a flavanol-based supplement aimed at supporting recovery and overall health in patients 50 years or older preparing for hip or knee replacement surgery.
+Led by Dr. Byron Fergerson, Clinical Professor and Vice Chair of Anesthesiology at UC San Diego Health, this study evaluated a flavanol-based supplement aimed at supporting recovery and overall health in patients 50 years or older preparing for hip or knee replacement surgery.
+Participants completed two in-home blood draws, took one 500 mg capsule daily for 14 days, logged their intake, and answered questionnaires.
+Study findings and latest publications may be found under the Outcomes section of this website.

 Principal Investigator(s)